levoxtrip/PKB/docs/topics/die.md

 # Die
-You are going to die - live the life you want before you die.
+You’re going to die one day, and none of this is going to matter.
+So enjoy yourself.
+Do something positive.
+Project some love.
+Make someone happy.
+Laugh a little bit.
+Appreciate the moment.
+And do your work

 To remind yourself that you gonna die, is a good way to avoid the thought, that you have something to loose in your life.There is no reason not to follow your heart